hashgraph/hedera-forking/README.md

 };
 ```

 With this configuration, the storage layout information will be included in the build artifacts.
-You can find this information in the following path within the build output:
+You can find this information in the following path within the build output

 ```txt
 output -> contracts -> ContractName.sol -> ContractName -> storageLayout
 ```

-### Enabling Storage Layout in Foundry
+**In Foundry.**

 Add the following line to your `foundry.toml` file